-A criticality alarm system meeting the requirements of section 3 of RD-327, Nuclear Criticality Safety [1] shall be installed in areas where personnel would be subject to an excessive radiation dose.
-For this purpose, the maximum fission yield integrated over the duration of the accident may be assumed not to exceed $2.0 \times 10^{19}$ fissions.
+A criticality alarm system meeting the requirements of this section shall be installed in areas where personnel would be subject to an excessive radiation dose.
+For this purpose, the maximum fission yield integrated over the duration of the accident may be assumed not to exceed 2.0×10^{19} fissions.
 The basis for a different maximum fission yield shall be documented.